signalfx/splunk-otel-go/distro/README.md

   - `"none"`: None, explicitly do not set an exporter.
 An error is raised by the SDK if no other exporter option is defined.

-  Any other value will be ignored and the default will be used instead.
+  Any other value will be ignored and the default used instead.

 [`Run`]: https://pkg.go.dev/github.com/signalfx/splunk-otel-go/distro#Run
 [`SDK`]: https://pkg.go.dev/github.com/signalfx/splunk-otel-go/distro#SDK